 So I keep hearing about how the Post Office wants to not deliver the U.S. Mail on Saturdays, but nobody's doing anything about it because of Congress or whatever, but personally I am in favor of not getting any U.S. Mail on Saturdays if that sacrifice meant we (as in, The People) would be keeping the U.S. Mail flowing the rest of the week.
 It's important to have the U.S. Mail out there on the street.
 Think about it, right now we have potentially vital agents in the War on Freedom out in the neighborhood most days of the week, patrolling.
 They walk right up to your house [...]

 We're a tad tardy to this one but that only seems appropriate given the circumstances.
 From the letters page of the May 10th London Review of Books:

 "I have just seen Brian Harrison’s 1986 review of my book Victorian Lives (LRB, 19 June 1986).
 He says my sources were not typical of contemporary prisoners; that I paint too bleak a picture of their experience; and do not recognise the ‘Victorian activism’ of the reformed prison.
 He is wrong on all three counts.

 Philip Priestley Wells, Somerset"

 1. I 2.
 J 3.
 L 4.
 P 5.
 O 6.
 Q

-Dan Horton, a friend and former colleague of mine, works on tugboats out of the New York Harbor for a living.
+Dan Horton, a friend and former colleague, works on tugboats out of the New York Harbor for a living.
 Two weeks ago, he flew down to Louisiana to take a job on a barge unloading crude oil from the skimmer boats that clean the surface of the Gulf of Mexico.
-There's limited computer access on board; crew are only allowed to send and receive one email a day.
-Dan has been sending letters home to his girlfriend, Lori, who has been passing them along to friends and family, and now, with their permission, I'll pass them along to you. -Dave Bry
+Crew are only allowed to send and receive one email a day; his girlfriend, Lori, passes along his daily email to friends and family.
+With their permission, we're passing them along to you. -Dave Bry